It is virtually impossible to talk about beekeeping these days without mentioning the flow hive.

 Basically, the flow hive is a Langstroth hive that allows you to harvest honey without opening up the hive.
 Sounds cool, doesn’t it?
 Well, it is.

-It comprises of two boxes, a brood box, which is similar to a regular Langstroth brood box and a flow super.
+It comprises two boxes, a brood box, which is similar to a regular Langstroth brood box, and a flow super.
 The super is where the magic happens.